iamricard/coursework-java/report/00-design-choices.md

 For deployment, I used [Heroku] and integrated it with Github[^1] for automated deployments.

+I've also decided against displaying which questions were answered incorrectly.
+The reason for that is that it would serve as _cheating_.
+One would just have to retake the entire Quiz and know which ones they have to actually change.
+Hiding which answers were incorrectly answered makes, in my opinion, for a more interesting game overall.

+Likewise I've also decided against prompting the user when skipping a question.
+I think that prompting the user **every time** they want to skip ahead involves too many clicks.

 In the following chapter I will elaborate on the core pieces of the application.

 [Swing]: https://www.wikiwand.com/en/Swing_(Java)